Cottage Cheese Cheesecake

 Instructions

-- Bake for 10 minutes until lightly golden brown, remove from oven and set aside.
+- Bake for 10 minutes until lightly golden brown.
+Remove from the oven and set aside.

 - Rinse out the food processor.
 Add the cottage cheese and process until smooth, then add small pieces of the softened cream cheese and sugar, continuing to process on low speed until creamy and fully combined, about 3 minutes.
-Add cornstarch, vanilla and lemon juice, mixing until just incorporated.
+Add the cornstarch, vanilla, and lemon juice, mixing until just incorporated.

-- Pour filling into the prepared oat crust.
-Place the cheesecake in a large roasting pan and carefully pour boiling water ½ the way up the springform pan.
+- Pour the filling into the prepared oat crust.
+Place the cheesecake in a large roasting pan and carefully pour boiling water halfway up the springform pan.

-- Bake 60–70 minutes, until edges are set and center jiggles slightly.
+- Bake 60–70 minutes, until the edges set and the center jiggles slightly.

-- Turn the oven off and prop the door open slightly, allowing it to slowly cool down for about 1 hour.
-Then, remove the pan from the water and oven, remove the foil, and place on a wire rack to cool completely.
+- Turn the oven off and prop the door open slightly, letting the cheesecake slowly cool down for about 1 hour.
+Then, remove the pan from the water and oven, remove the foil, and place it on a wire rack to cool completely.
 Once cooled to room temperature, cover with plastic wrap and refrigerate for at least 8 hours or overnight.

 - Gently run a knife around the edges of the pan and carefully release the ring of your springform pan.
 Run the knife between the crust and bottom pan and use a spatula to carefully lift the cheesecake to a serving plate.